 Fiskars is a big name in the scissor game, and these fringe scissors are yet another example of why.
 The quality of the stainless steel blades is impeccable, and they are seemingly resistant to dulling more than most.
 These scissors feature four blades, each of which delivers a clean, crisp ⅛-inch cut (four strips per cut), even with thinner materials like tissue paper and crepe paper.
 While these shears may be slightly pricier than others, the quality speaks for itself.
 We give it bonus points for the stylish teal handle.

 Best for Fabric: Gingher 8-Inch Knife Edge Dressmaker's Shears

 Designed to cut on flat surfaces

 Not ideal for intricate paper crafts

 These classic shears stand the test of time in more ways than one.
-As a brand, Gingher has been around since 1947.
-Today, the scissors are just as lauded, thanks to their high quality forged steel material, razor-sharp blades, and exceptional ease of use.
+As a brand, Gingher has been lauded for its scissors since 1947, thanks to its high-quality material, razor-sharp blades, and exceptional ease of use.
 The handles are bent in a way that allows for cutting fabrics easily on flat surfaces.
 The blades cut most fabrics like butter with very little effort; that said, should the blades become blunt after many uses, you have the option to send them to the brand for a sharpening service.